LaurentChion/oh-my-agnoster/README.md

 # oh-my-agnoster
-A standalone ZSH prompt inspired by the agnoster theme of oh-my-zsh and oh-my-git
+A standalone ZSH prompt inspired by the agnoster theme of oh-my-zsh and oh-my-git, without the bloat

 # Usage
+You need a font with powerline and git symbols.
 Just source it from your zshrc

 # Features